tegola-hubs/tegola-hubs.github.com/tegola-history.md

 A Brief History of the Tegola Project
 =====================================

-The Tegola project started in 2007 when three of us, a group of academics from the [University of Edinburgh] decided to start up a research project on the delivery of low-cost, reliable and high speed broadband in rural areas.
-It is entirely uncoincidental that one of the members of this group has a house in a remote village that was then without broadband.
+The Tegola project started in 2007 when three of us, academics from the [University of Edinburgh] decided to start up a research project on the delivery of low-cost, reliable and high speed broadband in rural areas.
+It is entirely uncoincidental that one of us has a house in a remote village that was then without broadband.

 In November 2007, together with some colleagues, we erected a wireless